 Have been suffering from your symptoms for longer than two weeks

-Regularly experiences the combination of headache and jaw pain on one side
+Regularly combining headache and experience jaw pain on one side

-Have jaw pain near the ear or radiating ear pain with no obvious infection
+Pain in your jaw near your ear or radiating ear pain without obvious infection

-Recognise recurring jaw pain due to stress or when tense
+Recognising recurring jaw pain caused by stress or tension

 Jaw pain from colds persists even after your cold is gone